leahkemp/ont_human_workflow/docs/analysis_docs/01_setup.md

 ## Get data

 We want the raw fast5 pass files from all sequencing runs for a given sample in a single directory.
-The data is stored/backed up at `/NGS/clinicalgenomics/archive/2022/run/raw/adipose_ont_methylation/`.
+The data is stored/backed up at `/NGS/clinicalgenomics/archive/2022/run/raw/adipose_ont_methylation/` on ESR's production network.

 Make a copy of the data in your working directory, for example, the "OM1052A" sample has data from three sequencing runs: